-In determining resource eligibility, the current LTC resource limits will apply.
-A single applicant's resources will be compared to the one-person limit.
-When there is a married couple and both apply, their combined resources will be compared to the couple's resource limit.
-If only one individual of a couple applies for ARChoices, the rules for spousal resources at MS H-200 will apply.
-The DCO-710 will be used to compute the initial assessment.
+In determining resource eligibility, the current LTSS resource limits will apply.

+- A single applicant's resources will be compared to the one-person limit. - When there is a married couple and both apply, their combined resources will be compared to the couple's resource limit. - If only one individual of a couple applies for ARChoices, the rules for spousal resources at MS H-200 will apply.